JosVermoesen/marVSS/README.md

 - The program supports multiple users and can be used in a network environment.
 - From 2026, we will serve our customers 100% by delivering programs 'as a service'.
 This means that the programs will be hosted on our servers and accessed via ClickOnce technology.
 This approach ensures that customers always have access to the latest version of the software without the need for manual updates or installations.
 - The program is regularly updated to comply with changes in Belgian accounting regulations and to add new features based on user feedback.
-- At the moment (may 2026), in this Open Source version, we are having fun translating and testing the reporting functions from the commercial version.
+- At the moment (starting may 2026), in this Open Source version, we are having fun translating and testing the reporting functions from the commercial version.
 You can freely view our work in progress if you wish
 - This latest version of our open source program is written in C# 7.3 using .NET Framework 4.8 with an MS Access database backend.
 With lot of help from GitHub Copilot Chat, we are converting the VB6 code to C# code step by step.
 - Have fun!